bobbyreed/WebProgramming/README.md

 ## 📚 Overview

-This repository contains the complete course website for CSCI 3403 Web Programming at Oklahoma City University.
+This repository contains the complete course website for a web programming course.
 The site serves as both a teaching platform and a demonstration of web development best practices, built entirely with vanilla technologies to help students understand core web fundamentals.

 ## ✨ Features

 ### Course Content
-- **32 Interactive Lecture Slides**: Comprehensive presentations covering the full web development stack
+- **31 Interactive Lecture Slideshows**: Comprehensive presentations covering the full web development stack
 - **Progressive Learning Path**: From HTML basics to advanced JavaScript concepts
 - **Hands-on Examples**: Live code demonstrations embedded within lectures
 - **The Odin Project Integration**: Assignments aligned with industry-standard curriculum